aiven/devportal/docs/tools/cli/service/connector.rst

 ``avn service connector restart``
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Restarts a Kafka® Connect connector in a given Aiven for Apache Kafka® service.
+Restarts an Apache Kafka® Connect connector in a given Aiven for Apache Kafka® service.

 .. list-table::
   :header-rows: 1